-Milwaukee Mental Health Associates, Inc. (MMHA) received its first Purchase of Service Contract from Milwaukee County Mental Health Division in 1995 and started their initial Community Support Program (CSP) with a target of 30 clients.
-On January 2, 2000, ownership of MMHA was changed from the Conrad Group to Executive Director Arthur Noble and Associate Director Robert E. Johnson.
-In 2008, MMHA became a non-profit organization where Arthur Noble is Executive Director and Robert E. Johnson became Executive Administrator.
+Milwaukee Mental Health Services (MMHA) received its first Purchase of Service Contract from Milwaukee County Mental Health Division in 1995 and started their initial Community Support Program (CSP) with a target of 30 clients.
+On January 2, 2000, ownership of MMHA was changed from the Conrad Group to Executive Director Arthur Noble and Associate Director Robert E. Johnson when it became Milwaukee Mental Health Associates, Inc. In 2008, MMHA became a non-profit organization where Arthur Noble is Executive Director and Robert E. Johnson became Executive Administrator.

 Milwaukee Mental Health Associates Inc. implemented the Assertive Community Treatment (ACT) in 2014.
 ACT is a team treatment approach within Milwaukee Mental Health Associates, Community Support Program.
 ACT is designed to provide comprehensive, community based services, rehabilitation and support to persons with serious and persistent mental illness.

 Milwaukee Mental Health Associates Inc. implemented the Integrated dual diagnosis treatment (IDDT) in 2014.
 IDDT is an evidence based model that addresses a person’s substance use and the treatment of their mental illness together.
 IDDT seeks to treat the whole person instead of looking only at one issue at a time.
 Throughout treatment, patients participate in appropriate combinations of group, family and individual therapy, and relapse prevention sessions.